 3. On Uptime Robot: Go to MySettings and Add Alert Contact, choose Pushbullet.

-4. Now, go to Pushbullet website and open Settings, you will find your Access Token.
-Insert the Access Token to the modal form in the step 3, then hit the Create Alert Contact button.
+4. Now, go to the Pushbullet website and open Settings, you will find your Access Token.
+Insert the Access Token to the modal form in step 3, then hit the Create Alert Contact button.

-5. Add new monitor and choose HTTP for Monitor Type, Uptime Robot will monitor your website every 5 minutes.
+5. Add a new monitor and choose HTTP for Monitor Type, Uptime Robot will monitor your website every 5 minutes.
 Check Pushbullet on the Select “Alert Contacts To Notify” options.